Publications

 Ongoing work

-Making a Growth Miracle - Historical Persistence and the Dynamics of Development,2024 (with J. Gathen).
-What explains growth miracles?
-Periods of rapid economic growth are driven by aggregate changes in the economic environment and economies slowly catching up with previous changes.
+Historical Persistence and the Dynamics of Development,2026 (with Jonas Gathen).
+What explains periods of rapid economic growth?
+We show that they are driven by aggregate changes in the economic environment and economies slowly catching up with previous changes.
 Building on 40 years of plant-level manufacturing panel data for Indonesia, we show that large population changes and the slow entry, exit and growth of plants drive prolonged periods of catch-up growth.
 Motivated by the empirical evidence, we build a model of plant dynamics, which we estimate on the micro data along the observed growth path without assuming that the economy is at a steady state.
-Catch-up growth starting from initial conditions in 1975 accounts for 42% of Indonesia’s subsequent industrialization.
+Catch-up growth starting from initial conditions in 1975 accounts for 42\% of Indonesia’s subsequent industrialization.
 But catch-up growth does not become less important over time because further changes in worker and plant demographics induce new adjustments.
-Observed changes in government policy explain few changes in worker and plant demographics and thus drive at most 10% of observed economic growth.
+Observed changes in government policy explain few changes in worker and plant demographics and thus drive at most 10\% of observed economic growth.
+(New draft coming soon)

 Working papers